Admissions and Academic Program Procedures

 Dual Enrollment Student Status

 Undergraduate students may apply for dual enrollment as both an undergraduate and a graduate student.
 A student who seeks dual enrollment must submit an application to the office of admissions.
-Admission for dually enrolled students is granted by the department chair and the vice provost of graduate studies.
+Admission for dually enrolled students is granted by the department chair and the vice chancellor of research and graduate studies.
 Students are eligible to enroll when they have obtained senior status, with a minimum GPA of 3.5 if two semesters remain, 3.0 if in their final semester.
 Students must declare which courses are to be taken for graduate credit within the first two weeks of the semester.
 A dually enrolled student must take at least three hours of undergraduate credit from Missouri S&T each semester.
-Dually enrolled students are limited to sixteen total credit hours per semester, but petitions for additional credit hours will be considered by the provost.
+Dually enrolled students are limited to sixteen total credit hours per semester, but petitions for additional credit hours will be considered by the vice chancellor of research and graduate studies.
 Dual enrollment forms are available at http://registrar.mst.edu/media/administrative/registrar/documents/dualenrolled.pdf.
 If a dually enrolled student fails to meet minimum undergraduate scholastic standards, his or her resulting academic probationary status will be that of an undergraduate and will be evaluated without reference to the student’s grades in his or her graduate course(s).

 Graduate Student Forms